stdm/stdm.github.io/service.md

   * Keynote "Towards reliable physical AI: From world models to human-AI co-learning spaces" at [**Davos Tech Summit**](https://davostechsummit.com/program), Davos, Switzerland, July 02, 2026

-  * Keynote at **SynGy Kunden- und Partnerevent**, FIFA-Auditorium, Zurich, Switzerland, June 18, 2026
+  * Keynote at **SynaGy Kunden- und Partnerevent**, FIFA-Auditorium, Zurich, Switzerland, June 18, 2026

-  * Keynote on "Zones of Encounter?
+  * Keynote "Zones of Encounter?
 Where and How Digital Theologies relate to the Tech World" at "Church and AI workshop", **University of Zurich**, Zurich, Switzerland, June 17, 2025

   * Keynote at **eCommerce Day 2026**, Cologne, Germany, June 11, 2026